 What is the best car insurance company?

 The best auto insurance company is different for every driver, since everyone brings a unique set of circumstances to their insurance choices.
 Finding the best insurance for your needs can involve determining the features you want most in a policy, talking to licensed agents and obtaining multiple quotes.
-It is a good idea to look for insurers that offer a combination of coverages, good customer service, financial stability and prices that fit your budget.
+It can be a good strategy to look for insurers that offer a combination of coverages, good customer service, financial stability and prices that fit your budget.

 How much does car insurance in Eugene cost?

-According to Quadrant Information Services, Eugene automobile owners pay an average annual car insurance premium of $585 for minimum coverage and $1,231 for full coverage.
+According to Quadrant Information Services, Eugene drivers pay an average annual premium of $585 for minimum coverage and $1,231 for full coverage.
 However, premiums will be different for every driver.
-Insurance companies base rates on many factors, including your age, driving record, make and model of your vehicle and the types and amounts of coverages you purchase.
+Insurance companies base rates on unique contributing factors, such as your age, driving record, make and model of your vehicle and the types and amounts of coverages you purchase.

 How much car insurance do I need in Eugene?